FB header bunny

 Holding down a day job, do you ever have time to go to conferences or take classes?

-And you’re part of SCBWI, right?
+Speaking of children’s writers, you’re a member of SCBWI, right?

 What’s your genre of choice?

 Not that novels come easily to me, but I like the elbow room novel writing provides, allowing for more world-building, dialogue and exploration.
-My sense of humor (and maybe the age of my inner child!) seems to lend itself to middle grade fiction.
-Lately, I’ve also gotten excited about a couple of non-fiction projects highlighting unusual topics.
-The research can be one intriguing rabbit trail after another.
+My sense of humor (and maybe the age of my inner child!) seem to lend themselves to middle grade fiction.

-Do you have an agent?
+Do you have a literary agent?

 I’m almost out of licorice, so I’ll try to wrap this up soon.
 What are you working on right now?